tomjoht/documentation-theme-jekyll/mydoc/mydoc_pages.md

 summary: "This theme primarily uses pages.
 You need to make sure your pages have the appropriate frontmatter.
 One frontmatter tag your users might find helpful is the summary tag.
 This functions similar in purpose to the shortdesc element in DITA."
 sidebar: mydoc_sidebar
 permalink: /mydoc_pages/
+folder: mydoc
 ---

 ## Where to author content
 Use a text editor such as Sublime Text, WebStorm, IntelliJ, or Atom to create pages.

 My preference is IntelliJ/WebStorm, since it will treat all files in your theme as belonging to a project.
 This allows you to easily search for instances of keywords, do find-and-replace operations, or do other actions that apply across the whole project.